 Knowing the size of Neistat’s audience, the type of people that typically followed him, and the fact that he was known for documenting his travels, Emirates took the opportunity to showcase their services to eager young entrepreneurs by providing Neistat with an irresistible travel experience.

-Neistat made it clear to his audience that the videos were not sponsored by Emirates and that he was simply documenting his experience (although Emirates did provide him with a free upgrade to a private first class suite after seeing that he was booked for the flight).
+Neistat made it clear to his audience that Emirates did not sponsor the videos and that he was simply documenting his experience (although Emirates did provide him with a free upgrade to a private first class suite after seeing that he was booked for the flight).
 Right away, this conveyed a sense of legitimacy in his videos and made it easier for his audience to trust what he was saying.

 To date, the videos combined have around 100 million views.
 Not bad for one free ticket upgrade.

 How often do you wish that you had access to the same clothing or accessories like your favorite celebrities?
 If PrettyLittleThing’s success is any indication, pretty often.

 The fashion company researches what popular social digital influencers are wearing (Kardashians, for example), recreates the clothing or accessories themselves, and markets them back to followers of these influencers.

 Why it is successful?